-All students holding Assistantships have a mailbox assigned to them (located in the computer lab, Room 307).
+All students holding Assistantships have a mailbox assigned to them.
 It is important to check your mailbox regularly as well as prior to your office hours and to take your mail with you.
 The mailboxes are small and cannot hold much weight especially if books are stored in them.
 If your mailbox is not cleared out and we are not able to put new mail in your box you may forfeit the use of the mailbox.